hydraulic-software/conveyor/guidebook/docs/tutorial.md

 ## Step 1.
 Setting up

 * [x] Follow the instructions in [Setting up](setting-up.md) to install Conveyor and (optionally) supply certificates.
 * [x] Pick a URL for hosting your packages.
+This is where auto-updates will check for new versions.
 All you need is a directory on a web server.
-You can use [GitHub Releases](configs/download-pages.md#publishing-through-github) to host your repository.
-Upgrading your users then just involves making a new release.
+[You can use GitHub Releases](configs/download-pages.md#publishing-through-github) to host your repository files and GitHub Sites to host the generated `download.html` file.
 For testing you can also use `localhost`.

 ## Step 2.
 Create a sample project

 Conveyor has two pre-canned "Hello World" project templates.
-One is for a GUI app using JavaFX, and the other uses JetPack Compose for Desktop.
+One is for a GUI app using [JetPack Compose for Desktop](https://www.jetbrains.com/lp/compose-desktop/), and the other uses [JavaFX](https://www.openjfx.io).
 This is the quickest way to try things out.

-* [x] Make sure you have a Java 17 or higher JDK installed so you can compile the samples.
+* [x] Make sure you have a modern JDK installed so you can compile the samples.
 Conveyor requires apps to use Java 11 or higher.
 * [x] Run the following command with flags customized as you see fit:

 ```